- By Christina Harris and Olga Bautista, Alliance for the Great Lakes

 - September 30, 2021

 An environmental justice collaborative in Southeast Chicago spent two years studying the lasting health impacts of industry in their community.
 Lens on the Calumet Corridor: A blog series highlighting the research in the Calumet Connect Data Book captures what they discovered, and why it’s time for a change.
-This is the third blog in our six-part series.
+This is the fourth blog in our six-part series.

 Calumet Corridor residents love many things about their community.
 But there’s an invisible cost to living in this river-adjacent geography in Southeast Chicago.

 Recent data reveals that the rates at which Calumet Corridor residents suffer from illness, including chronic obstructive pulmonary disease and heart disease, are higher than for Chicago residents overall in a statistically significant way.

 Illness is a high price to pay to live in any neighborhood.
 And in recent years, public health professionals have recognized the importance of housing as a social determinant of health.
 In addition to housing structure and condition, “social, physical and economic characteristics of neighborhoods have been increasingly shown to affect short- and long-term health quality and longevity,” and, therefore, have been included in the dialogue of what a home means in regards to health outcomes.